Growing Marigold for Beginners:

 - Flowering Season: Nov to Jan.

-- Yield of the crop: Best quality of flowers can be obtained and higher yield per unit area but expect low market rates.
+- The yield of the crop: The best quality of flowers can be obtained and higher yield per unit area but expect low market rates.

 - Planting Season: Spring (November month).